 The Cape Cod model allowed property owners to live within park boundaries, while Congress appropriated funds to acquire the remaining private land for a new national park.
 The resulting mosaic was a physical one, with private inholdings appearing throughout the public reservation, but it was a social fabric as well, with the threads of private, town, and federal interests interwoven throughout.
 For the idea to work, the six towns of the Outer Cape within park boundaries needed to pass zoning laws.
 Although the use of eminent domain was authorized when necessary, existing “improved properties” were allowed, as long as the towns created zoning districts within the seashore’s boundaries to restrict any future development.

 President John F. Kennedy signed the legislation establishing Cape Cod National Seashore in 1961, initiating a new era in national landscape conservation.
 The park was then shaped by two influential planning efforts: the 1963 master plan, which had determined the basic development of buildings, roads, parking lots and programs; and the master plan published in 1970, which initiated an era of protective management of both natural and cultural resources.
 Both plans set precedents and made the park a showcase of contemporary priorities in the national park system.
 The challenging process of land acquisitions, which took until the 1980s to fully resolve, dramatically altered the trends and patterns of development of the Outer Cape landscape at a critical point in its history.
 The National Park Service would go on to apply the lessons learned at Cape Cod National Seashore throughout the national park system.

 Photographs by Carol Betsch

-Read more about Cape Cod in our forthcoming book The Greatest Beach: A History of Cape Cod National Seashore.
+Learn more about Cape Cod in The Greatest Beach: A History of Cape Cod National Seashore.